1. How do I sign up with TBA?

 1. How do I see my case status?

-Real-time case status is available on our website under the Underwriting tab.
+Real-time case status is available on our tranny cam under the Tools then Underwriting tab.
+To get access to this feature, contact us here.

 2. Am I able to run my own quotes?

 Absolutely!
-You can run term and permanent quotes from TBA.com by selecting quotes from our home page.
+You can run term and permanent quotes from TBA.com by selecting quotes from our Tools tab.

 3. How long will this take?

 Underwriting times vary by carrier.
-Simplified issue programs can take a couple of days.
+Accelerated Underwriting or Simplified issue programs can take a couple of days.
 The average for normal underwriting is 30 days.

 *Times are dependent upon APS retrieval and processing times.